AIT-Technology-PLC/ArifSchoolFee/README.md

 2. Go to your database admin (e.g. phpMyAdmin), and create a database user if you don't already have one
 3. Go to your database admin (e.g. phpMyAdmin), and create a database
-4. Go to the root folder (i.e. smartwork), find .env file and set the values of the following: DB_DATABASE, DB_USERNAME, and DB_PASSWORD.
+4. Go to the root folder (i.e. erp), find .env file and set the values of the following: DB_DATABASE, DB_USERNAME, and DB_PASSWORD.

 5. Migrate the database, link the storage folder, and you are up and running